Sarveshnatulkar/Nestify/README.md

-#Nestify
+# Nestify

-Nestify is a full-stack Airbnb clone built to practice web development and showcase a real-world booking platform.
+**Nestify** is a full-stack Airbnb clone built to practice web development and showcase a real-world booking platform.
 Users can browse properties, view details, and simulate bookings with a responsive and interactive interface.

-Features
+## Features

-Browse and search properties
+- Browse and search properties

-View property details and images
+- View property details and images

-Simulate bookings/reservations

-User authentication (signup/login)
+- User authentication (signup/login)

-Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

-Technologies Used
+## Technologies Used

-Frontend: HTML, CSS, JavaScript, React.js
+- **Frontend:** HTML, CSS, JavaScript

-Backend: Node.js, Express.js (if applicable)
+- **Backend:** Node.js, Express.js

-Database: MongoDB / Firebase (if applicable)

-Deployment: Render / Netlify / Vercel
+- **Database:** MongoDB
+- **Deployment:** Render